I write about maintaining and troubleshooting cars and other motor vehicles!

 When my mower is on the fritz, I go through a process of checking each vital engine part.
 The following are suggested components to check for when you have a no-start situation.
 Here is a brief description for each component check:

-- If there is fuel, remove the air filter and pump the primer bulb a couple of times to make sure fuel is squirting into the carburetor.
+- If there is fuel, remove the air filter and pump the primer bulb a couple of times to ensure fuel is squirting into the carburettor.

-- Give the starter a push or a pull (depending on your mowers starting system) a couple of times.
+- Give the starter a push or a pull (depending on your mowers starting system) two or three times.
 See if the fuel you just squirted with the primer bulb did anything for it.

 - Still no start?
 Pull the spark plug.
 How does it look?
 Is the tip fresh, with nice right angles to the tip?
 If the tip is rounded or broken, replace the spark plug.
-If it has grime or build up on it, you can try cleaning it with sandpaper.
+If it has grime or build-up, you can try cleaning it with sandpaper.
 If the tip is pressed down onto the electrode, there's a serious engine problem that needs rebuilding.

 - Now snap the spark plug into the spark plug wire, but don't insert it into the engine.
 Set it near the engine, but don't let the top electrode touch the engine.
 Give the starter a push or a pull again.
 Did you see an electric arch go from the spark plug to the engine?
 If not, try again and watch the spark plug closely.
 It can be difficult to see in the sunlight.
 If there's definitely no spark, check the wires from the spark plug to the coil.
 If you've replaced/cleaned the spark plug, check the spark plug wire from the plug to the coil and check the next item.